eclipse-ditto/ditto-examples/scriptrunner_examples/README.md

 final String ACTUAL_MESSAGE = ScriptRunner.readFromFile(<Path to you actual payload JSON file>);
 final String MAPPING_FUNCTION = ScriptRunner.readFromFile(<Path to your JS file>);
 ```
-Now instantiate a `ScriptRunner` with the content-type "*application/json*" as the payload you are expecting is JSON.
+Now instantiate a `ScriptRunner` with the content-type "*application/json*" as the payload you expect is JSON.
 ```java
 ScriptRunner runner = new ScriptRunner.ScriptRunnerBuilder().withContentType("application/json")
                         .withIncomingScriptOnly(MAPPING_FUNCTION)